dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeSet.rst

     "
     .. _dcmAttributeSetType:

     :ref:`Attribute Set Type <dcmAttributeSetType>`",string,"Specifies if this Attribute Set is used by Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests.

-Enumerated values: QIDO_RS, WADO_RS, DIFF_RS or LEADING_CFIND_SCP.
+    Enumerated values:

+    QIDO_RS

+    WADO_RS

+    DIFF_RS

+    LEADING_CFIND_SCP

     (dcmAttributeSetType)"
     "